Bury Me Naked : give me a shroud, or a box of pine, or not

 www.upworthy.com/the-way-doctors-think-about-death-is-pretty-different-from-the-way-their-patients-do

-Artists:: Do a video, art, dance or multimedia for this song and we will add it here and promote it.
+Artists:: Do a video, art, dance or multimedia for this song and share it.

 Share